-December 12, 2018 — Back when the concept of retirement became institutionalized, our live expectancies were nothing like what they are now.
+December 12, 2018 — This is Part 1 of a 2 Part Series.
+Part 2, “Older Workers Face Bleak Employment Prospects“, describes the problem along with some strategies to overcome them.
+Back when the concept of retirement became institutionalized, our live expectancies were nothing like what they are now.
 When Social Security came into being in 1935 the retirement age was set at 65, but the odds were that if you made it that far you wouldn’t be collecting long.
 During the Great Depression of the 1930’s life expectancy for men was 59 and 63 for women: for people born in 2018 the expectancies are 83 and 86.

 Although not everyone over 65 is healthy, vigorous, and mentally sharp, millions of us are.
 Which leads many experts to propose that in the face of a tightening employment market, employers should consider putting the whole idea of retirement on hold.
 This excellent article in Nautilus, “Retiring Retirement: A Growing Portion of the Elderly Look Anything But”, explains the growing phenomenon of people who are not acting their age, and the reasons why they should be more gainfully employed.